Northern Safari: Distribution

 Adopting a form of four-walling, Adams personally hired town halls and suburban cinemas, supplied his own 16 mm and 35 mm projectors, erected a portable screen and handled all publicity, keeping the box-office takings after venue rental.

 Each screening featured Adams on stage delivering an improvised narration and performing the theme tune, while Audrey and Margaret Adams sold tickets and souvenir programmes to patrons queuing outside.
 Pioneering word-of-mouth success carried the film from regional circuits to a fifteen-week season at the Palace Theatre in Sydney, followed by a split-profit engagement at Hoyts’ Ashfield cinema after company scouts saw the show at Hawthorn Town Hall.

 Over the next three decades the roadshow toured every Australian state and extended internationally to New Zealand, South Africa, Rhodesia, the United Kingdom, Canada and the United States, where Adams continued to provide live commentary in venues ranging from community halls to first-run city theatres.

+Later Re-releases and Audio Track

+Although the expedition was filmed in 1955, early screenings featured Adams providing live microphone commentary in theatres.
+In the mid-1970s, to facilitate television broadcast and commercial distribution, Adams recorded a permanent narration track and sound effects in his Scarborough, Perth home.
+For this re-release, a new introduction was filmed in suburban Perth in the 1970s to set up the documentary, creating a chronological mix of 1950s expedition footage and 1970s backdrops.